 Dynamic Range Control (DRC)

-The DRC scheme has a single threshold, offset, and slope (all programmable).
+The DRC scheme has two DRC blocks.
 There is one ganged DRC for the high-band left/right channels and one DRC for the low-band left/right channels.

-The DRC input/output diagram is shown in Figure 40.
+The DRC input/output diagram is shown in Figure 30.